 February 23, 2012

 An Arctic Ocean oil rush would be nothing short of disastrous for people, wildlife and the climate.
 Here are ten of the biggest reasons why.

 © Mark Meyer / Greenpeace

-The Arctic environment is one of the harshest in the world, and everything we do there is more complicated than anywhere else.
+1.Its extremely dangerous.
+The Arctic environment is one of the harshest in the world, and everything you do there is more complicated than anywhere else.

-As the impacts of climate change become more visible and the danger becomes greater, drilling for and burning more fossil fuels is pretty much the last thing we should be doing, especially somewhere as fragile as the Arctic.
+2. Our climate cant afford it.
+As the impacts of climate change become more visible and the danger becomes greater, drilling for and burning more fossil fuels is pretty much the last thing we should be doing, especially in somewhere as fragile and untouched as the Arctic.

-Because of the extreme nature of operating on the frontiers of the world’s last great wilderness, looking for Arctic oil is incredibly expensive.
-In the last two years, Cairn Energy has spent more than $1 billion dollars to drill a handful of wells and still found no oil.
+8. Its hugely expensive because of the extreme nature of operating on the frontiers of the worlds last great wilderness, looking for Arctic oil is incredibly expensive.
+In the last two years Cairn Energy has spent over a billion dollars to drill a handful of wells and still found no oil.

 9. A Three year fix the US Geological Survey estimates the Arctic could hold up to 90 billion barrels of oil.
 This sounds a lot, but that would only satisfy three years of the worlds oil demand.
 These giant, rusting rigs with their inadequate oil spill response plans are risking the future of the Arctic for three years worth of oil.
 Surely its not worth taking such a risk?